ArrowSlashArrow/python-neural-network/README.md

 # python-neural-network
-An implementation of a convolutional neural network to solve the handwritten digit recognition problem.
+An implementation of a multilayer perceptron neural network to solve the handwritten digit recognition problem.